 Early Life

 Young Paul Revere had 11 siblings.
 He was the second oldest child and the eldest surviving son.
 He attended the North Writing School between the ages of 7 and 13 probably because his father planned him to continue the tradition of silversmith trade.
-Not counting Latin schools, North Boston was known to be one of the two best schools.

 In 1754 when Paul was nineteen, his father died and he took over the family business.
 To provide for his large family Paul had to be resourceful, he applied his knowledge to making surgical instruments, engraved printing copper plates, sold spectacles and even replaced missing teeth.
 He became well known in Boston for his silverware and tea sets.